functionil/pipe/README.md

 If you've ever worked with pipe operators in other languages: yeah, it's basically like those.

-The only real difference is that you must apply the `pipe` function on your initial item, this just constructs a `Pipeline` with your subject, (the value you pass the function.)
+The only real difference is that you must apply the `pipe` function on your initial item, this just constructs a `pipeline` with your subject, (the value you pass the function.)

 Here's how a basic example might look.